xinmengxie/grocery/README.md

 visualization_python_code.py is the Python code for visualization.

-You could go to grocery_pdf_1_eng.pdf for detailed introduction of this project; or go to PDF.pdf for the final report.(Both in English version)
+You could go to grocery_pdf_1_eng.pdf for detailed introduction of this project; or go to grocery_shopping_analysis_report.pdf for the final report.(Both in English version)

 # 超市购物行为分析